niro1987/python-sapcommissions/README.rst

 Documentation
 -------------

-Read the full documentation on [Read the Docs](https://python-sapcommissions.readthedocs.io/)
+Read the full documentation on [Read the Docs](https://sapimclient.readthedocs.io/)

 REST API
 --------

-This project mimics the usage of the SAP Commissions REST API.
+This project mimics the usage of the SAP Incentive Management REST API.
 Visit :code:`https://{TENANT}.callidusondemand.com/APIDocument` to read the full specification, replacing :code:`TENANT` with your tenant-id.

 Legal Disclamer
 ---------------

-This software is designed for use with SAP Commissions®.
-It is not affiliated with SAP® and the developers take no legal responsibility for the functionality or security of your Commissions environment.
+This software is designed for use with SAP Incentive Management®.
+It is not affiliated with SAP® and the developers take no legal responsibility for the functionality or security of your Incentive Management environment.

-SAP Commissions is a registered trademark of SAP SE or its affiliates in Germany and in other countries.
+SAP Incentive Management is a registered trademark of SAP SE or its affiliates in Germany and in other countries.